mapbox/mapbox-maps-ios/scripts/release/README-dynamic.md

 2. On the General tab for the target, scroll to the section labeled "Frameworks, Libraries and Embedded Content".

-3. Change `Embed` from "Do Not Embed" to "Embed & Sign" for all 5 linked XCFrameworks
+3. Ensure `Embed` is set to "Embed & Sign" for all 5 linked XCFrameworks.

 4. Add `import MapboxMaps` to your Swift source file.